About Valhalla Boatworks

 Traditional Viking design and construction traits can be found all over each Valhalla model from the bow angles, the sloping S-shaped sheers, double-forward chines, and mezzanine seating to name a few.

-Every model is packed with fishing amenities or thought within the design.
-Owners will love the strategically placed rod holders, raised transom live-well, in-deck fish boxes, and an abundance of storage for rods, tackle, and bait.
-And as with all Vikings, Valhalla Boatworks will be equipped with electronics packages from Viking's subsidiary AME and Hardtop, Marlin, and Gap Towers from Palm Beach Towers.
+Every model is packed with fishing amenities within the design.
+Owners love the strategically placed rod holders, raised transom live-well, in-deck fish boxes, and the abundance of storage tackle, and bait.
+As with all Vikings, Valhalla Boatworks will be equipped with electronics packages from their subsidiary company AME and Hardtop, Marlin, and Gap Towers from Palm Beach Towers.
 You can even enjoy custom Seakeeper installations that don't sacrifice deck space or storage.

 Frequently Asked Questions About Valhalla: